thecodemonkey/undressor/README.md

 ## motivation

+<br/><br/>

+> What is the benefit of all the unlimited communication and free speech if everyone is just talking crap and believe in it??
+> We need mechanisms to drive Twitter and other social networks back to where they started.
+To bring people together instead of dividing them!

+<br/><br/><br/>

 Of course, one of the reasons was just to play around with the Twitter API V2 and participate in the hackathon.

 But the real motivation was to develop a possible solution to the biggest challenge of all social networks.
 Uncontrolled spreading of MANIPULATION and hate speech!